arturkappel/arturkappel/README.md

 ### Hi there 👋

-I'm a Mechanical Engineer in the process to become a DEV!

-- 🌱 I’m currently learning JAVASCRIPT, CSS, HTML, NODE.JS, REACT
-- 👯 I’m looking to collaborate on any project wich I can help
-- 💬 Ask me anything you want, I'll try my best to answer you
-- 📫 How to reach me in Instagram: @arturkappel

-Fell free to reach me during this journey.

-Hope you will enjoy!
 <!--
 **arturkappel/arturkappel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.